 psyche and matter are contained in one and the same world, and

 moreover are in continuous contact with one another and ultimately rest

 on irrepresentable, transcendental factors, it is not only possible

 but fairly probable, even, that psyche and matter are two different

 Hawking process, the Penrose-Hameroff objective reduction process describes

 an interaction between quantum mechanics and gravity.
 The star larvae

 hypothesis leverages the Penrose-Hameroff model not only to suggest that

-process to manufacture protons by exploiting the quantum peculiarity sometimes
+manufacturing.
+In theory, Hawking radiation could be used to manufacture protons by exploiting the quantum peculiarity sometimes

 called called the observer effect.
 The effect has to do with